vmendo/DevCoaching/README.md

-# 🧪 HR Database DevOps Demo
+# 🧪 Oracle Database DevOps with SQLcl project

 > 💡 A hands-on demo showcasing how to manage Oracle Database projects using **SQLcl**, GitHub, and automation best practices.